benleong94/Sudoku-Solver-Python/FinalProduct/ProductContextReport.md

 We should refer to the Free Software Foundation (FSF) views of Ethical Computing.

-For our Sudoku software to be ethical, it should not control the consumers in anyway.
+For our Sudoku software to be ethical, it should not control the consumers in any way.
 “Free Software” is defined to be software that grants the user 4 fundamental freedoms:
 1. The freedom to run the program as they wish, for any purpose
 2. The freedom to study how the program works, and change it so it does their computing as they wish.